ayah825/cse15l-lab-reports/lab-report-1.md

 <br>

-2. Let's try to use 'cat' with a directory and see what happens.
+2. Let's try to use `cat` with a directory and see what happens.
 For this example, we will start at the working directory /home/lecture1.

 <br>